-EMPLOYMENT AND TRAINING CODE 3
+5 EMPLOYMENT AND TRAINING

-- 3.1 The Owners shall at all relevant times comply and ensure compliance with the Employment and Training Code annexed at Schedule 6 - 3.2 The Owners shall use best endeavours to procure eight work placements for local residents at the Development during the construction phase.
-Such work placements each to last at least 13 weeks and each be paid by the Owners at least the national minimum wage.
-The Council will recruit for and monitor the work placements. - 3.3 In the event that the Owners cannot procure a total of eight work placements the Owners shall prior to or on first Occupation pay a sum to reflect the number of work placements not procured to the Council up to a maximum amount of £39,500 (being £4,937.50) for each work placement not procured) such sum to be used towards employment and training initiatives in the London Borough of Islington.
+- 5.1 The Owner shall use all reasonable endeavours to comply with the Employment and Training Code at Annex 2. - 5.2 The Owners shall use best endeavours to procure eight work placements for local residents at the Development during the construction phase, such work placements each to last at least 13 weeks and each local resident in a placement shall be paid at least the national minimum wage. - 5.3 In the event that the Owner cannot provide eight work placements the Owner shall prior to or on Occupation pay to the Council the proportionate amount up to an amount of £40,000 towards employment and training initiatives in the local area (and shall not Occupy unless such contribution has been paid). - 5.4 The Owner shall pay the Employment and Training Contribution to the